technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 06/Lab 06.md

 this lab.

 1. To execute the event trigger, an email needs to be sent with a Resume pdf file.
-In Outlook, compose a new email message.
+From your mailbox (not the tenant credential provided here), compose a new email message.

     |  Email Component  |  Details  |